Kilonova24/Novafield/README.md

 Note: To decrease/ remove the stutter when grav jumping with the new seamless grav jump mod, Disable Auto Save on Travel at the bottom of the Gameplay Settings.

+There are also scarcity options for loot!
+Find the RMB gameplay options and tune the scarcity to your liking.

 ## Recommended Display Settings
 * Brightness - 2.62
 * Contrast - 0.90